-The West Highland white terrier, commonly called a "Westie," is a small, energetic dog with a lively and lovable personality.
+The West Highland white terrier, commonly called a Westie, is a small, energetic dog with a lively and lovable personality.
+The breed dates back to more than a century, and the American Kennel Club recognized it in the U.S. in 1908.
 The Westie is very loyal and smart but also possesses an independent spirit.
 Though quite compact, the Westie is not dainty or overly muscular.

 The Westie's upbeat and lovable personality makes it a wonderful companion.
 Both active and cuddly, the Westie is versatile and adaptable, making the breed a great fit in most households.
-This compact breed is joyful and loyal.
-With appropriate training and socialization, Westies can get along well with children and can generally fit in with all types of households.
+With appropriate training and socialization, Westies get along well with children and fit in with all types of households.
 In addition, this small dog breed is typically suitable for apartment living.

 Characteristics of the West Highland White Terrier